aquaproj/aquaproj.github.io/docs/reference/windows-support.md

 ## Required Standard Registry Version

-Please upgrade [Standard Registry](https://github.com/clivm/aqua-registry) to v2.28.1 or later.
+Please upgrade [Standard Registry](https://github.com/clivm/clivm-registry) to v2.28.1 or later.

 ## Windows Settings

-aqua works even if `Developer Mode` is disabled.
+clivm works even if `Developer Mode` is disabled.
 And you don't have to run the terminal as Administrator.

 ### Windows Security